Gordon999/Pi_Hailo_Wildlife/README.md

 # Pi_Hailo_Wildlife
-Pi5 + Hailo + PI Camera to capture Wildlife videos
+Pi5 + Hailo HAT + PI Camera to capture Wildlife videos

 Note I use a 8GB Pi5, and save frames to RAM.